 Kamprad’s two other sons also have major leadership roles at IKEA, while his daughter isn’t involved in the businesses. .

 - – IKEA stores often attracts customers from far away.
 Sometimes even from other countries.
 It is common for Russians to go to Finland to visit IKEA (Unless they live close to Moscow or another city with an IKEA).

 - – Norwegians often drive to Sweden when they want to shop at IKEA since the prices are lower in Swedish IKEA stores.
-Some even get forbrukslan (a type of personal loans) before they go to be able to buy a lot of furniture and bring back home.

 - – There are no IKEA stores in South or Central America.

 |Name||Ingvar Feodor Kamprad|